 If you could spend $1 and make $2 back — how many dollars would you spend?
 Everything you could get your hands on I bet.

 For every dollar you spend, you can know exactly how much you will make in return.

-This is classic, direct response marketing because you can you test, track and monitor everything which means you can maximize your efficiency, your spending and your profitability.
+This is classic, direct response marketing because you can test, track and monitor everything which means you can maximize your efficiency, your spending, and your profitability.

 You can track how many people clicked on the link in your Solo Ad.

 You can track what percentage joined your list and how many buy your products.

 You can put a dollar value on how much every visitor to your website costs and — more importantly — how much every visitor to your website is worth.

 Now you know that every visitor to your website (that’s the number of people who click on the link inside your email advert) costs you $0.65.

 If half those people join your list (50 people) then every new subscriber has cost you $1.30.